 The bishop board shall hold accountable each local congregation's ministry to regularly teach and pastor concerning these dangers.
-Each congregation shall administrate regular Internet accountability among its members under the oversight of the local ministry according to the Word of God and PMC direction.
-Members unwilling to cooperate or who knowingly violate forfeit their membership.
+Each congregation shall administrate regular internet accountability among its members under the oversight of the local ministry according to the Word of God and PMC direction.